Yuyuuxx/Machine-Learning-Project/README.md

 - Saves the trained model for future use
 - Lets the user type in a product name and predicts its category in real time

+## 💡 How to Use

+1. Make sure you have Python installed on your system.
+2. Install the required libraries by typing `pip install pandas scikit-learn` in your terminal.
+3. Place your dataset file (CSV or Excel) in the project folder.
+4. Run the Python script to train the model.
+5. After training, enter any product name when prompted to get its predicted category.
+6. Type `exit` to close the program.

 ## 💬 Example

 You can type something like *wireless headphones*, and the program might predict the category **electronics**.